Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 There is also little difference between these two expressions.

-Te amo literally means to love or to be in love with somebody.
+Te amo means “to feel love” or “to be in love” with somebody.

-Te quiero is less strong.
+Te quiero expresses a less strong feeling.
 It can be used in relation to friends, as you were saying “I appreciate you”, “You are dear to me”.
 It doesn’t necessarily mean being in love.

-As you know from the previous lessons, the verb querer also means to want.
-This is its most common use case.
+As you know from the previous lessons, the verb querer also means “to want”, and this is its most common use case.

 Quiero viajar a París — I want to go to Paris